mastercj26/grpc-migration/replit.md

 # Overview

-This is a distributed process migration system built with gRPC that enables zero-downtime migration of running processes between server nodes.
-The system features a React frontend dashboard for monitoring and controlling migrations, an Express.js backend with REST APIs, and Python gRPC services for inter-server communication.
-The architecture supports real-time process state management, server topology visualization, and comprehensive system logging.
+This is a simplified gRPC process migration control interface that provides a clean, focused form for triggering zero-downtime process migrations between servers.
+The project has been streamlined from a comprehensive dashboard to focus specifically on migration control functionality.
+It features a React frontend with a single migration form, an Express.js backend with REST APIs, and Python gRPC services for inter-server communication.

 # User Preferences